willfaught/paige/README.md

 ```

 The `email` and `url` parameters in the front matter of an author term page are used in feeds if present.

+### SEO

+The "author", "description", and "keywords" meta tags are generated from the page parameters.
+The keywords are the page parameters "keywords", "categories", and "tags".

+A JSON-LD script is generated from the page parameters,
+which can be disabled with `paige.page.disable_auto_schema`.
+Arbitrary schemas can be specified for the site with `paige.site.schemas`
+or for pages with `paige.pages.schemas`, at the site or page level.
+A base schema can be specified for site schemas with `paige.site.base_schema`,
+and for page schemas with `paige.page.base_schema`.

 ## Layouts